Bonillop/mailero-dev/README.md

 reducers folder should go inside src, and should have an `index.js` file, along with all the reducer files

-# Stripe
-Stripe is an API that handles payment with credit cards, you have to sign in on their website and then use the provided API keys along with the component to work with it

-Note: on the frontend we only use the publishable key while in the backend we use the publishable and the secret key, both handled with their respective environment variables setup

 ## ReactStripeCheckout component
 `npm install react-stripe-checkout`, you then have to import it and use it as any component, but it has some required properties